All household pets should be treated every month, all year.

 When your pet is treated with an oral or topical flea preventive, adult fleas will die when they bite your pet.
-Yet once all the adult fleas are dead, your problem is not over: eggs that were already on your pet and in your house will hatch and become pupae, which can wait 90 days for the proper conditions to hatch.
+Yet once all the adult fleas are dead, your problem is not over: eggs that were already on your pet and in your house will hatch and become pupae which can wait 90 days for the proper conditions to hatch.
 That means if you treat your pet in May, the pupae can hatch in August and the flea life cycle will start all over again.
-Ergo, you must treat your pet for at least 3 months to kill an existing population and continue treatment all year to make sure they can't return.
+Ergo, you must treat your pet for at least 3 months to kill an existing population of fleas and continue treatment all year long to make sure they can't return.

 If your pet and your family are being bitten now, you will absolutely not want to wait a full three months to reduce the flea population in your house.
 After giving your pet their flea preventive (oral or topical), you can set about removing as many eggs/larvae and pupae from your house as you can with these methods: